o3de/o3de.org/content/docs/user-guide/packaging/asset-bundler/overview.md

 {{< preview-migrated >}}

-The Asset Bundler is a command\-line tool, `AssetBundlerBatch.exe`, and a set of specific file formats generated and used by the tool.
+The Asset Bundler is a command-line tool, `AssetBundlerBatch.exe`, and a set of specific file formats generated and used by the tool.

 ## Prerequisites to use the Asset Bundler